Carlos Núñez (footballer)

-Carlos Rodrigo Núñez Techera (born 22 June 1992) is an Uruguayan football footballer who plays as a forward for Cerro Largo.
+Carlos Rodrigo Núñez Techera (born 22 June 1992) is a Uruguayan football footballer who plays as a forward for Cerro Largo.

 Career

 Liverpool

 He played in the lower divisions of Liverpool de Canelones and from there was transferred to sixteen to youth divisions Liverpool of Montevideo, being promoted to the main roster a year next.

 He debuted in Primera Division on 14 February 2010 to National for the Clausura tournament of the season 2009-10 and he scored his first official goal on 27 February 2011 to Tacuarembó, for the fourth round of the Clausura championship 2010-11.
 He played eleven of the twelve games played down Liverpool in the tournament but it was not until the following year that took hold in the team, usually being holder in 2012.

-During this year he debuted in international competitions, facing Universitario de Sucre by 2012 Copa Sudamericana, making two goals for his team win 3-0.
+During this year he debuted in international competitions, facing Universitario de Sucre by 2012 Copa Sudamericana, making two goals for his team win 3–0.
 He played six games for Liverpool in the tournament as a starter and scored five goals, which earned him to be one of the scorers in the championship.

 Peñarol

 In February 2013 his assignment was agreed until 2015 to Peñarol which he bought for $1 million 25% of its transfer; where he debuted on February 23 against Fénix.

-After arriving at Peñarol in 2013 went through countless injuries, was Uruguayan champion in the 2012-2013 season where he scored one goal against Liverpool and a bad performance but good dancing, along with a couple of indiscipline they did not trust to make a continuity between eleven in the course of the two years he was, despite being a powerful striker.
+After arriving at Peñarol in 2013 went through countless injuries, was Uruguayan champion in the 2012–2013 season where he scored one goal against Liverpool and a bad performance but good dancing, along with a couple of indiscipline they did not trust to make a continuity between eleven in the course of the two years he was, despite being a powerful striker.